-Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
-Poor practice examples include unfairly singling out a pupil, belittling a pupil or discriminating against them in some way.
-Complaints are managed by senior staff, the Headteacher and governors.
-An explanation of the complaints procedure is included in our Complaints Policy.

-Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
+Our complaints procedure will be followed where a child or parent raises a concern about poor practice towards a child that initially does not reach the threshold for child protection action.
+Poor practice examples include unfairly singling out a child, belittling a child or discriminating against them in some way.
+Complaints are managed by the headteacher and governors, in accordance with our complaints policy.
+Complaints from staff are dealt with under the school's complaints, disciplinary and grievance procedures.

-11. If you have concerns about a colleague or safeguarding practice
+If you have concerns about a colleague

-Staff who are concerned about the conduct of a colleague or safeguarding practice within the school are undoubtedly placed in a very difficult situation.

-All staff must remember that the welfare of the child is paramount and staff should feel able to report all concerns about a colleague or the safeguarding practice within the school.
-The school's whistleblowing code (in document holder on staffroom wall) enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place.
+Staff who are concerned about the conduct of a colleague towards a child are undoubtedly placed in a very difficult situation.
+They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
+All staff must remember that the welfare of the child is paramount.
+The school's whistleblowing policy, situated on the staff notice board is read and signed by all staff.
+It identifies how to raise concerns or allegations in confidence and for a sensitive enquiry to take place.

-All concerns of poor practice or possible child abuse by colleagues should be reported to the Headteacher.
-Complaints about the Headteacher should be reported to the chair of governors.
+All concerns of poor practice or possible child abuse by colleagues should be reported to the headteacher.
+Complaints about the headteacher should be reported to the chair of governors.

-Staff may also report their concerns directly to the Designated Officer or the police if they believe direct reporting is necessary to secure action or to the NSPCC whistleblowing helpline - see appendix.
+Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action

-12. Allegations against staff
+Allegations against staff